Scarring of the skin

 Treatment of hypertrophic scars

-Despite the fact that hypertrophic scars, as well as keloids, are usually classified as pathological, they have more in common with normal, physiological scars than with keloid scars.
+Despite the fact that hypertrophic scars, like keloid scars, are usually considered pathological, they have more in common with normal, physiological scars than with keloid scars.

 Treatment of hypotrophic scars

-Hypotrophic scars arise as a result of deep destruction of skin tissues and subcutaneous fat.
-Such scars can occur after deep forms of acne, chicken pox and look stamped, of approximately the same size and shape with sharp boundaries from healthy skin and often cratered edges.
+Hypotrophic scars occur as a result of deep destruction of skin tissue and subcutaneous fat.
+Such scars can occur after deep forms of acne, chickenpox and look stamped, approximately the same size and shape with sharp borders from healthy skin and often crater-like edges.

 Treatment of atrophic scars

 Strictly speaking, atrophic scars are a variant of normotrophic scars.
-These scars, as well as normotrophic ones, are flush with the surrounding skin, but they are formed where there is practically no subcutaneous fat.
+These scars, like normotrophic ones, are located flush with the surrounding skin, but they form where there is practically no subcutaneous fat.

 Treatment of normotrophic scars

-The first doctor who should start treatment for a patient with extensive normotrophic scars is a plastic surgeon.
-And only after the completion of the surgeon's work, the dermatocosmetologist must start the work with the remaining scars.
+The first doctor who should begin treating a patient with extensive normotrophic scars is a plastic surgeon.
+And only after the surgeon's work is completed, should a dermatocosmetologist begin working with the remaining scars.

 Prevention of keloid and hypertrophic scars

-As already noted above, the addition of secondary infection and concomitant chronic inflammation promotes the appearance of keloid and hypertrophic scars.
+As noted above, the addition of a secondary infection and accompanying chronic inflammation contributes to the appearance of keloid and hypertrophic scars.

 Internal therapy and rational nutrition in wounds and postoperative sutures

-In addition to competent care for wound surfaces and postoperative sutures, it is necessary to know that patients should receive adequate nutrition in the postoperative period, since the lack of vitally important substances received by the body from the outside can have an adverse effect on the processes of skin repair.
+In addition to proper care of wound surfaces and postoperative sutures, it is important to know that patients must receive adequate nutrition in the postoperative period, since a lack of vital substances received by the body from the outside can have an adverse effect on skin reparation processes.

-Protection of postoperative surfaces (scars, skin) from UV
+Protection of post-operative surfaces (scars, skin) from UVO

-After the fall of the crusts or wound coverings after dermabrasion or after the treatment of burns, the epithelialized surface has a pinkish-red color due to dilated vessels and continuing post-inflammatory restorative period in the tissues.
+After the crusts or wound coverings fall off after dermabrasion or after burn treatment, the epithelialized surface has a pink-red color due to dilated vessels and the ongoing post-inflammatory recovery period in the tissues.

 Modern dressings and wound coverings

-When the wounds are covered with impermeable films for water and bacteria that allow normal gas exchange, a moist environment is created in the wound that stimulates the removal of autolysis products from necrotic tissues and the destruction of excess collagen.
+By covering wounds with films that are impermeable to water and bacteria and that allow normal gas exchange, a moist environment is created in the wound, which stimulates the removal of autolysis products from necrotic tissue and the destruction of excess collagen.

 Care of patients after plastic surgery

-It is necessary to begin procedures almost immediately after the operation to help the body cope with lymphostasis, ischemia, edema, hematomas and avoid inflammation.
+It is necessary to begin procedures almost immediately after surgery to help the body cope with lymphostasis, ischemia, edema, hematomas and to avoid inflammation.